datu925/electric-machines/README.md

 Usage: `npm run tsc && node build/src/parse_tables.js --wait 100 --folders <folders>`

-Unlike the Python stage, `<folders>` isn't smart enough to be recursive yet, so feed an actual folder like `heat-pumps/rheem/endeavor-line-prestige-rp18az`.
+The `<folders>` are walked recursively, so only pass in multiple if they don't overlap.

 Output of this stage:

-- parsed records for each model we detect.
-For each table, a `_llm.json` file is created next to each original `.json` file
+- for each input table, a `.json` file from the LLM is created in the `llm/` directory.
+We hope that it has `data` and `mappings` keys, but nothing is guaranteed.
-- global `all_outputs.json` and `dropped_files.json` files in the data directory.
-These should eventualy be put somewhere more logical.
-- For each `<any_identifier>` folder, a mapping from original column name in the tables to schema field name.
-These will be written to `merged.json` and `mappings.json` files in the directory above (under `<any_identifier>`, not `tables/`).
+- a `dropped_files.json` file in the `runs/` directory, noting which files could not be parsed by the LLM.

+### Merge and Filter

+We then merge the LLM tables by model number and filter the results to try to get rid of garbage models.
+The output of this stage is still schema-less, but is as clean as we're likely to get without starting to lose some of the data as we start to validate it.

+### Validate Collected Schema (not yet implemented)

+We will validate the data with a broader schema than the API schema.
+This schema has, for instance, multiple fields for different units (e.g. inches vs millimeters).

+### Validate API Schema (not yet implemented)

+Finally, we convert the collected data to servable API data and validate it again with ajv.
+This is our canonical schema and what we serve to customers.

+The conversion involves any derived fields or canonicalization, like converting inches to millimeters.

 ### Review (manual)